rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 The build function describes the construction of an abstract circuit from a program $f$.
 Intuitively it can be thought of as a directed acyclic graph where gadgets are vertices and wires are edges, modelling the structure of the circuit without its concrete values.

 \begin{definition}[UUID]
 The set of unique identifiers for wires.
+The total ordering of the naturals is necessary to determine acyclicity.
 \end{definition}
 $$
 UUID: \Uni = \Nb
 $$

-- *motivation*: the total ordering of the naturals is necessary to determine acyclicity.

 \begin{definition}[Wire]
 A wire is an abstract representation of a value in the circuit.